Noura in her own words: Teen who killed rapist husband shares her story

 This went on -- I refused to eat, I refused to leave my room.
 On the third day he told me it's time you open the door so I don't break in.
 I refused but while he slept I crept out and found the door to the flat was locked.

-On the ninth day his relatives came, his uncle told me to go the bedroom.
+On the ninth day his relatives came, his uncle told me to go to the bedroom.
 I said no so he dragged me by my arm into the bedroom and his cousin slapped me.
 All of them tore at my clothing.
 His uncle held me down by my legs and each of the other two held down my arms.
 He stripped and had me while I wept and screamed.
 Finally, they left the room.
 I was bleeding, I slept naked.

 The next day he grabbed me, threw me on the bed and tried to climb on top of me.
 I was fighting back and my hand found a knife under the pillow.
 We began grappling over the knife.
 He cut my hand and bit down on my shoulder.